Alcohol Use Disorder Treatment Specialist in Los Angeles, CA

 Calming Goat Addiction Medicine Group in Los Angeles, CA provides effective solutions to help you on your road to addiction recovery.
+We are conveniently located at 6801 Park Terrace Suite 530B, Los Angeles, CA 90045.
 For more information, call us today or schedule an appointment online.

 The Center for Disease Control and Prevention (CDC) defines excessive drinking as binge drinking (4 or more drinks at a time for women, 5+ for men) and heavy drinking (for women, 8+ drinks per week, and 15+ for men).
 Continued heavy drinking eventually builds tolerance, which creates a need for even more alcohol to achieve the same buzz.
 With this comes withdrawal – uncomfortable symptoms from letting alcohol levels fall below one’s new baseline.
 The looming threat of withdrawal symptoms, along with psychological drivers, cause people to spiral quickly into problematic drinking habits.